Divyanshkumar2003/VR-Assignment-IMT2022509/README.md

 Navigate to the Q1 folder and run the following commands:

-python coin_edge.py
+--python coin_edge.py
-python coin_segmentation.py
+--python coin_segmentation.py

-Expected Outputs:
+-Expected Outputs:

 coins_with_edge_detection.jpeg – Image with detected coin edges highlighted and the total coin count.